🎤 Micdrop

 })

 When the primary provider fails, text is buffered and replayed on the backup provider.
-The user experiences at most a brief pause, with no dropped calls and no errors.
+The user hears at most a brief pause, and the call carries on.
+Every layer of the pipeline can carry a second provider that way.

 Structured data extraction